mrtripop/stock-management/README.md

 ## Step Development
 - CRUD API for interact with `Postgres` database
-- CRUD API for interact with `Redis` cache
 - Setting `docker-compose` for simulate monitoring
   - OpenTelemetry
   - Grafana Tempo